DoudSystems/MultiThreadManager/README.md

 # MultiThreadManager

 MultiThreadManager is designed to make it easy for developers to take advantage of the multi-core cpus and have some or all of their methods run *asnchronously* in the background rather than synchronously in the foreground.
-This takes better advantage of the multi-core CPUs and it allows applications to finish sooner.
+This takes better advantage of the multi-core CPUs and it allows applications to finish much quicker.

-I created the MultiThreadManager when my son created a program that was designed to validate data sent by other companies so the data could be processed by the sales system.
+I created the MultiThreadManager project when my son created a process that was designed to validate data sent by other agents so the data could be processed by his company's system.
 There were about a dozen validations for each row in a text file that could have up to 150,000 rows.
 All of these validations required checking that a value existed in a database table.
 Because of the number of possible rows and that there were multiple text files to be processed every day, having each file had to be processed quickly.

 ## What methods can run async?